casualcore/casual-quarkus/README.md

 quarkus-casual-deployment/  (deployment module)
 ```

-### Build-time (deployment module)
+### Build time (deployment module)

 `CasualProcessor` uses Jandex to discover `@CasualService` annotations and produces `CasualServiceBuildItem`s.
 A `@Record(RUNTIME_INIT)` build step converts these into `CasualServiceDescriptor`s and calls `CasualServiceRecorder.registerServices()`, which resolves CDI bean instances and registers them in `CasualQuarkusServiceRegistry`.

 It also finds SPI implementations at build time and produces `CasualSPIBuildItem`s.
 These are then registered at runtime via a build step that converts these into `CasualSPIDescriptor`s
-and calls `CasualSPIRecorder.registerSpiImplementations` that pre registers the SPI implementations into Casual JCA's handler factories.
+and calls `CasualSPIRecorder.registerSpiImplementations` that pre-registers the SPI implementations into Casual JCA's handler factories.
-The handlers that can be overriden this way by a user application are:
+The handlers that can be overridden this way by a user application are:
 * `se.laz.casual.jca.inbound.handler.buffer.BufferHandler`
 * `se.laz.casual.jca.inbound.handler.service.ServiceHandler`
 * `se.laz.casual.jca.inbound.handler.service.extension.ServiceHandlerExtension`